vlang/vlang-blog/content/blog/vex-showcase.md

 [here](https://github.com/hungrybluedev/vex-random-api/blob/main/v.mod).

 Once you've updated the file, run `v install`.
-It will check the dependencies listed in the module file and install them in the `VMODULES` directory.
+It will check the dependencies listed in the module file and install them.

 ### Hello, World!